 Description: "Thwarting the Enemy: Providing Counterintelligence and Threat Awareness to the Defense Industrial Base," was developed for employees working at cleared defense contractor facilities.
 This will allow employees to complete the training at any time to meet their annual Threat Awareness training requirement.
 The emphasis is to make employees aware of potential threats directed against U.S. technology.
-It also explains common suspicious activities which should be reported to the Facility Security Officer (FSO) in compliance with NISPOM 3-107 and 1-302.
-FSOs are encouraged to use this Defense Counterintelligence and Security Agency (DCSA) Counterintelligence Office-sponsored training to meet the Security Training and Briefings requirement outlined in NISPOM Chapter 3.
+It also explains common suspicious activities which should be reported to the Facility Security Officer (FSO) in compliance with the National Industrial Security Program Operating Manual (NISPOM), 32 Code of Federal Regulation (CFR) Part 117.
+FSOs are encouraged to use this Defense Counterintelligence and Security Agency (DCSA) Counterintelligence Office-sponsored training to meet the Security Training and Briefings requirement outlined in the NISPOM, 32 CFR Part 117.

 Course Resources: Access this course's resources

 This course is designed to enable students to:

 - Identify foreign collection attempts targeting U.S. critical technologies